-Customers entering the workforce development system through any of the core partner's services will be provided a common intake process that will allow all of the partners to access information and provide referrals.
-The Region VI WDB One-Stop service delivery model (called Workforce West Virginia Career Centers in Region VI) provides comprehensive and targeted referrals to the other core partners.
+The Region VI WDB will commit to the state promoted "No Wrong Door" approach to the delivery of services to employers, workers, and job seekers.
+In Region VI, customers entering the workforce development system through any of the core partner's services will be provided a common intake process that will allow all of the partners to access information and provide referrals.
+The Region VI WDB One-Stop service delivery model provides comprehensive and targeted referrals to the other core partners.

 Customers are provided career services (previously core and intensive services) through the core partners.
-These services are provided through the Career Centers and other affiliate sites.
-If the customer is deemed to be ready for gainful employment after receiving career services, Career Center staff assists the customer with job search and placement.
-If the customer is deemed to need training services, then the Career Center staff refers the customer to the other core partners based on the needs of the customer.
-Funding for training services are then provided to the customer through the Region VI WDB, WorkForce West Virginia, West Virginia Department of Health and Human Resources, West Virginia Division of Rehabilitation Services, and/or Adult Education Services.
+These services are provided through the American Job Centers and other affiliate sites.
+If the customer is deemed to be ready for gainful employment after receiving career services, American Job Center staff assists the customer with job search and placement.
+If the customer is deemed to need training services, then the American Job Center staff refers the customer to the other core partners based on the needs of the customer.
+Funding for training services may then be provided to the customer through the Region VI WDB, WorkForce West Virginia, West Virginia Department of Health and Human Resources, West Virginia Division of Rehabilitation Services, Adult Education Services, or other sources of funding.